TranDangKhoi/shopee-clone/README.md

 };
 ```

-When you export the component and then import it somewhere else, you can re-use those "randomClassName" prop 😄.
-But the problem is, there are no className suggestions ☹.
+When you export the component and then import it somewhere else, you can use those "randomClassName" prop to style the component 😄.
+But the problem is... there are no className suggestions ☹.
+This will become frustrated for those who is new to Tailwind and haven't remembered all of the neccessary classNames

-Because Tailwind will only suggest Tailwind's classNames when you declare a `className=""`, it doesn't understand `errorClassName=""` or `containerClassName=""`.
+The reason is because Tailwind will only suggest Tailwind's classNames when you declare a `className=""`, it doesn't understand `errorClassName=""` or `containerClassName=""` or `whateverClassName=""`.
 So you need to change your settings a bit, using this one I made for myself:

 ```json
 {